edenclearning/Assignment-2/README.md

 This is a README file for assignment#2

-\n Run the code for it to output the text
+Run the code for it to output the text